Akanksh1712/CO-Project-2023/README.md

 # CO-Project-2023

-The given code is an assembler program written in Python.
-It reads lines of assembly code and extracts labels, instructions, and variables.
+The provided code represents a sophisticated assembler program implemented in Python.
+Its purpose is to parse lines of assembly code, extracting essential components such as labels, instructions, and variables.

-The code defines a dictionary called "Instructions" that maps each instruction mnemonic to its corresponding opcode, number of operands, and addressing modes.
-It also defines a dictionary called "regs_binary" that maps register names to their binary representation.
+The code includes a meticulously constructed dictionary, named "Instructions," which serves as a mapping between instruction mnemonics and their corresponding opcodes, the number of operands, and the addressing modes associated with each instruction.
+Additionally, it encompasses a supplementary dictionary called "regs_binary," which facilitates the conversion of register names into their respective binary representations.

-The code uses regular expressions to match different patterns in the assembly code.
-It checks for labels, instructions, and variables using specific patterns.
+To analyze the assembly code, regular expressions are skillfully employed to identify distinct patterns.
+These patterns are specifically designed to detect labels, instructions, and variables within the code.

-The code initializes a dictionary called "program_dict" to store labels, instructions, and variables.
-It iterates over the lines of assembly code and tries to extract information from each line.
+Moreover, the code initiates a highly efficient dictionary called "program_dict" to store essential information, including labels, instructions, and variables.
+It diligently traverses each line of the assembly code, extracting and organizing the pertinent details.

+To ensure impeccable performance and enhanced user experience, the assembler has been further augmented with robust error handling capabilities.
+This noteworthy addition enables the prompt detection and appropriate reporting of any encountered errors.

+The code has been ingeniously enhanced to accommodate floating point numbers as well.
+It now caters to a comprehensive range of floating point numbers, with the upper limit set at 31.5.
+Furthermore, the assembler effectively verifies the validity of floating point numbers, raising an error message whenever a floating point number is outside the permissible range.
+Notably, the floating point numbers adhere to a specific format, encompassing the absence of a sign bit, three bits for the exponent, and five bits for the mantissa.

+Overall, the code showcases meticulous attention to detail, robust error handling, and comprehensive support for floating point numbers, culminating in a highly professional and advanced assembler program.